 Just my thoughts on the topic, for sure there are other opinions. :-)

-#9 Updated by Michael Noren almost 4 years ago
+#9 Updated by Michael Noren over 4 years ago

 Christian, while I won’t argue on the need for local registries, from the goal of information re-use I don’t see them as the key ingredient.
 If we put the practical implementation aside for a moment, my main goal as a user of the federation is probably to find extensions I can re-use.
 To assess if I can re-use them I need to know enough detail about them, e.g. the definition.